-Blackwolf Copper and Gold Ltd. (the "Company" or "Blackwolf") was incorporated under the laws of the Province of Alberta, Canada on November 6, 2007 and continued under the laws of the Province of British Columbia, Canada on November 16, 2009.
+Blackwolf Copper and Gold Ltd. (the "Company" or "Blackwolf") was incorporated under the laws of the Province of Alberta, Canada on November 6, 2007, and continued under the laws of the Province of British Columbia, Canada on November 16, 2009.
 On April 20, 2021, the Company changed its name from Heatherdale Resources Ltd to Blackwolf Copper and Gold Ltd. The Company's corporate office is located at Suite 3123 - 595 Burrard Street, Vancouver, British Columbia.
-The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol "BWCG".
+The Company is listed on the TSX Venture Exchange ("TSX-V") and the OTCQB under the symbol "BWCG" and "BWCGF", respectively.

-The Company's principal mineral property interests are its 100% owned Niblack copper-gold-zinc-silver project in southeast Alaska (the "Niblack Project") and claims staked near Hyder, Alaska (the "Hyder Area Properties").
+The Company's principal mineral property interests are its 100% owned Niblack copper-gold-zinc-silver project in southeast Alaska (the "Niblack Project").
+In addition, the Company holds a 100% interest in five Hyder area gold-silver and base metal properties in Southeast Alaska (the "Hyder Area Properties") and an option to acquire an 80% interest in the Harry gold-silver property located in northwest British Columbia (the "Hyder Area Properties").
+The Company's financial statements are prepared on a 'going-concern' basis, which contemplates the ongoing realization of assets and satisfaction of liabilities in the normal course of business.
 The Company is in the process of exploring its properties and has yet to determine if the properties contain economically recoverable mineral reserves.
-The Company's continuing operations and the underlying value of the properties are dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of the properties, obtaining the necessary permits to mine, future profitable production from any mine, and proceeds from the disposition of a property.
+The Company's continuing operations and the underlying value of the properties are dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of the properties, obtaining the necessary permits to mine, future profitable production from any mine, or proceeds from the disposition of a property.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.

-As of October 31, 2022, the Company has a working capital deficiency of \$450,965 and no source of operating revenue and has accumulated significant losses since inception.
-The Company is continually seeking opportunities for additional funding and will need to raise funds from equity-based sources on terms which are acceptable to it to carry out planned operations for 2023.
+As of October 31, 2023, the Company has working capital of \$5,283,277, no source of operating revenue and has accumulated significant losses since inception.
+The Company is continually seeking opportunities for additional funding and will need to additional funds to advance it properties.
 However, there can be no assurance that the Company will obtain such financial resources or achieve positive cash flows in the future.